anuj-sharma9/cs-projects/README.md

 # cs-projects
-    A collection of projects I made on Emacs with Java.
+    A collection of projects I have made with object-oriented concepts and some knowledge with data structures/algorithms.